AI Safety Unconference 2019

 You can send us anonymous feedback.

-Thanks to the following organisations or persons for their support.
+Thanks to the following organisations for their support.

 See also last year's website.